 It is the policy of the University to be fair and impartial in all its relations with employees and to recognize the dignity of the individual.
 Fairness and consistency require that certain general principles of administering discipline be followed by all supervisors.
 Representatives in the Office of Human Resources are available to discuss the appropriate course of action in a particular case.
 Disciplinary action involving transfer, compensation reduction, withholding salary increases, demotion, suspension or dismissal are accomplished upon the recommendation of the department head, appropriate vice president, and with the approval of the Director of Human Resources.

 By approval of this Employee Handbook, discretion in the administration of discipline is vested by the Board of Governors in the University Administration, and subject to review by the Board of Governors in certain circumstances, as authorized through the grievance procedure.
-An employee who feels he/she has been dealt with unfairly regarding disciplinary action is referred to the Grievance Procedure (see Chapter 10 of this handbook).
+In the event that an employee feels he/she has been dealt with inappropriately regarding disciplinary action, the employee may refer to the Grievance Procedure (see Chapter 10 of this handbook).